wileyalt/kissanime_dl/README.md

 --forcehistory
 	Forces a history to be written with the given episodes.
 	This is good for manually setting files you don't want to download when updating

-—-openload
-	Puts priority to using openload as host.

 —noupdate
 	Prevents kissanime_dl from autoupdating